forthy42/net2o/wiki/client-auth.md

-If identity providers like Google, Yahoo, or Facebook would simply use client certificates to verify the identity of their customers (self-singed client certificates are perfect, what matters is that the certificate <b>does not change</b>), much of the SSL dilemma would already be solved in a practical way.
+If identity providers like Google, Yahoo, or Facebook would simply use client certificates to verify the identity of their customers (self-singed client certificates are perfect, what matters is that the certificate **does not change**), much of the SSL dilemma would already be solved in a practical way.
 No trust chain with the weakest CA as link anymore.